rmartico/UBUMonitorDocs_en/docs/source/visualization/index.rst

   Initial main screen

-In the user and record/qualification and activity views, multiple selection of individual elements is allowed by holding down the "Control" key while selecting them with the mouse, and of adjacent elements by pressing the "Shift" key.
+In the user and log/grade and activity views, multiple selection of individual elements is allowed by holding down the "Control" key while selecting them with the mouse, and of adjacent elements by pressing the "Shift" key.
 The combination "Ctrl" + "A" selects all the elements of the view.

-In the graphics and tables generated in the central area, a context menu is always enabled (with the right mouse button), allowing the **export of data** in:
+In the charts and tables generated in the central area, a context menu is always enabled (with the right mouse button), allowing the **export of data** in:

 * Graphic format ``PNG``.
 * Text format ``CSV``.